31 July, 2010

 Legal Fees, Including Disbursements

-If you borrow more than 80% of the value of the property you are purchasing you may be required (by your lender) to pay for Lenders' Mortgage Insurance.
-It insures the lender against the existence of a "shortfall" if, after exercising it rights to sell a property after the lender has failed to comply with the loan agreement/mortgage, there is insufficient funds to meet the borrower's commitments.
-It does not protect you from having to pay what you owe on a mortgage.
-It does not pay out the loan in the event of the borrower's death or injury, nor cover loan repayments in the case of illness or unemployment, and therefore should not be confused with Life Insurance or Mortgage Protection Insurance.
+LMI does not protect you from having to pay what you owe on a mortgage and it does not pay out the loan in the event of the borrower's death or injury, nor cover loan repayments in the case of illness or unemployment, and therefore should not be confused with Life Insurance or Mortgage Protection Insurance.
 In other words, it protects the lender only!

-Note that this form of insurance, as we mention in the section dealing with Mortgage finance, can be difficult to obtain for an expatriate – insurance companies will often refuse to cover an individual outside Australia.
-The best option, if available, is to contribute more than 20% of the value of the property.
-The cost of Lender's Insurance varies considerably depending on the lender, the purchase price and the amount of deposit you contribute.
-It can be a significant cost and needs to be discussed in detail with the lender.
+The cost of LMI varies considerably depending on the lender, the purchase price and the amount of deposit you contribute.
+It can be a significant cost and needs to be discussed in detail with the mortgage broker/lender.

 Inspections